sickdyd/react-search-autocomplete/README.md

     }
   ]

-  const handleOnSearch = (string, cached) => {
+  const handleOnSearch = (string, results) => {
-    // onSearch returns the string searched and if
+    // onSearch returns the string searched and the results.
-    // the values are cached.
-If the values are cached
+    // If useCached is true and results are are cached it
-    // "cached" contains the cached values, if not, returns false console.log(string, cached)
+    // returns cached results
+    console.log(string, results)
   }

   const handleOnSelect = (item) => {